Afreen-al/Disaster-Management-/README.md

-Here is a corrected and aligned version of your README file:

----

 # Disaster Management System

 This system provides **real-time disaster risk assessment** based on weather conditions, earthquake history, tsunami warnings, flood monitoring, and NASA satellite data.